How do I install Exodus?

 If this doesn't work for your distribution, please download the zip package and use the method below.

 Using Linux .zip package

-After you've downloaded the Exodus application, you'll need to unzip it:
+After you've downloaded the Exodus .zip package, you'll need to unzip it:

 Then you can place the folder wherever you like, we recommend just dropping it in your home directory.

 You can then run Exodus by just double-clicking on the "exodus.desktop" file:

 This file contains a command that launches Exodus from the current directory.
 Depending on your security settings, you may receive a pop-up asking you whether you trust this file to be launched: